Ichi the Killer (film): Release

 The film had its world premiere in the Midnight Madness section at the 2001 Toronto International Film Festival on 14 September 2001.
 It was released in Japan on 22 December 2001.

 As a publicity gimmick, barf bags were received by viewers out at the Toronto International Film Festival (TIFF) to those attending the midnight screening of this movie.
 Similar bags were given during the Stockholm International Film Festival.
 Reportedly, watching this film caused one viewer to throw up and another to faint.
 The British Board of Film Classification refused the release of the uncut film in the United Kingdom, citing "scenes of mutilated, raped or savagely beaten women or of sexual pleasure from violence."
 A compulsory cut of three minutes and fifteen seconds of content was required for the film's release; the cut version was passed with an 18 certificate.
 For the Hong Kong release, sixteen minutes and 59 seconds were cut.
 The movie has been banned outright in Norway and Malaysia, and banned for distribution in Germany.

 In 2018, a digital restoration of the film was made by L'Immagine Ritrovata.
-The first public screening was at the HKIFF42.
+The first public screening was at the HKIFF42.Well Go USA Entertainment released the restoration on March 20, 2018.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 65% based on 40 reviews, with a weighted average rating of 6.20/10.
 The website's critical consensus reads, "Ichi The Killer is a thoroughly shocking gorefest that will surely entertain those with strong stomachs and a penchant for brutal violence."
 Metacritic reports a score of 55 out of 100 based on 10 critics, indicating "mixed or average reviews".

 Some critics praised Miike's stylish and narrative approach.
 Tanner Tafelski of The Village Voice noted, "Miike layers a blood-stained commentary on a toxic world in which men offer protection to men but really end up dooming them to exist within a spasmodic, shambolic, and hypermasculine sphere of violence."

 Other critics were more critical of the film's extreme violence and found the film inconsistent.
 Dennis Harvey said for Variety, "Even hardy gonzo-cinema auds will likely find the hectic pace overstimulating to the point of numbed-out tedium."

+Slant Magazine named Nao Omori's role one the "15 Famous Movie Psychopaths".